Xclo/smolder/README.md

    deploy-pipelines.sh ci/config.yml
 ```

-This will go recursively in every test directory and deploy the ci/pipeline.yml with the configuration from the ci/config.yml
+This will go recursively in every test directory and deploy the `ci/pipeline.yml` with the configuration from the top level `ci/config.yml`

 #### Step 4: Open up the Concourse Dashboard